 What is a whole grain?

-A whole grain contains all 3 parts of the kernel: the bran, the germ and the endosperm.
+A whole grain contains all 3 parts of the kernel: the bran, the germ, and the endosperm.

-The bran is the outer layer that is rich in fibre and supplies B vitamins, iron, copper, zinc, magnesium, antioxidants, and phytochemicals.
+The bran is the outer layer that is rich in fiber and supplies B vitamins, iron, copper, zinc, magnesium, antioxidants, and phytochemicals.
 Phytochemicals are natural chemical compounds in plants that have benefits in disease prevention.